 Tip: Atlantis usually has a bath after her 11:30am show

 This is "Preening"; it is how a bird 'brushes its hair'.
 They put special oils on each feather with their beak, pulling it from the top to the bottom.
 This keeps the feathers in good condition and gives them a water resistance, which is very important here in Wales.

+They are just having a little snooze.
+They have probably been out for a fly and have a full tummy!
 It is very unlikely you will see a bird completely asleep during the day at the centre, but if you do see a bird without a head then there is no need to worry.
 Birds sleep with their heads tucked back under their wing.
 It gives the impression they have no head at all!

 Tip: Puddle and Flint sometimes take an afternoon nap